tikonen/farina_sweep/README.md

 ### Bandwidth and Harmonics

 Deconvolution inverse filter removes all frequencies higher than the end of the sweep frequency.
 Higher frequencies in the harmonics disappear.
 The sweep must be done further to capture ever more higher frequency harmonics.
-Also sample rate must be high enough to capture frequencies of interest.
+Also sample rate must be high enough to capture frequencies of interest. (*Figure 6a* [[2]](#2))

 For example let end of sweep `fend` = 6000Hz and sample rate `fs` >= 12000Hz.
 The 2nd order harmonics end for fundamental 3000Hz, 3rd order for 2000Hz fundamental and so on.
 Increasing sample rate has no effect as deconvolution removes all frequencies beyond 6000Hz.
 This can be easily experimented with the `example_thd_analyze()` function.